| << Previous | Index | Next >> | |

 The syntax for declaring a pointer to a function is different than for ordinary pointers, and Dynamic C syntax for this is slightly different than the standard C syntax.
 Standard syntax for a pointer to a function is:

-returntype (*name)( [argument list] );
+returntype (*name)( [argument list] );for example:

 int (*func1)(int a, int b);